rafa-mori/timecraft/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in TimeCraft, please follow these steps:
+If you discover a security vulnerability in TimeCraft AI, please follow these steps:

 ### How to Report

 1. **Do NOT create a public GitHub issue** for security vulnerabilities
-2. **Email us directly** at [faelmori@gmail.com](mailto:faelmori@gmail.com) with the subject line: "TimeCraft Security Vulnerability"
+2. **Email us directly** at [faelmori@gmail.com](mailto:faelmori@gmail.com) with the subject line: "TimeCraft AI Security Vulnerability"
 3. **Include the following information**:
    - A clear description of the vulnerability
    - Steps to reproduce the issue